redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 ### Monitoring Guide

-Included is a example [monitoring guide for Redis Enterprise](docs/RedisEnterpriseSoftwareMonitoringGuide.pdf)
+Included is a example [monitoring guide for Redis Enterprise](docs/RedisEnterpriseSoftwareMonitoringGuide.pdf).
+It includes suggestions for KPIs to monitor and offers a sample runbook.

+### Troubleshooting Guide

+[Plugin Troubleshooting Guide](docs/TroubleShootingGuide.md) provides tips and tricks to troubleshoot your installation.